Decubitus Pressure Injuries Sores are Avoid Unless Underlying Clinical Reason for Sores

 If your loved one is currently on bed rest or disabled, it is critical that they are receiving the adequate nursing care, including sufficient food and hydration as well as personal attention from the nursing home staff, to ensure they have adequate movement to shift the weight bearing locations on their bodies.

 A lack of mobility leading to prolonged periods of time of increased pressure on a resident’s heels, lower back and shoulders can lead to ulcerations, often called decubitus ulcer, pressure ulcer or bed sores.

 Pressure Injuries Sores / Ulcers are often a sign that the nursing home staff is not assisting the residents to move freely or not turning them as they are meant to.
 This is a serious form of nursing home abuse that should be dealt with right away.
 Contacting a nursing home abuse lawyer is your first step against this type of mistreatment.

-The Federal Code which regulation governs nursing homes considers pressure ulcers to Be “AVOIDABLE” and therefore preventable: Pressure ulcers / sores.
+The Freedom from abuse, neglect and exploltationwhich regulation governs nursing homes considers pressure ulcers to Be “AVOIDABLE” and therefore preventable: Pressure ulcers / sores.
 Based on the comprehensive assessment of a resident, the facility must ensure that—

 (1) A resident who enters the facility without pressure sores does not develop pressure sores unless the individual’s clinical condition demonstrates that they were unavoidable; and

 (2) A resident having pressure sores receives necessary treatment and services to promote healing, prevent infection and prevent new sores from developing.
-(42 CFR § 483.25(c)).
+Freedom from abuse, neglect and exploltation.